The NHS COVID-19 App is a tool designed to reduce the threat of coronavirus to our health, whilst helping to keep the doors of our businesses open.

 In England, people who check-in with the official NHS QR poster will not have to provide their contact details as part of the staff, customer and visitor logs.
 However, businesses will still be required to maintain an alternative check-in method (such as a handwritten register) to collect the contact details of those who do not have a smartphone or do not want to use the NHS COVID-19 app.

-In hospitality, when a group visits your premises you will need to ensure at least one member of the party provides their contact details and the number of people in their group (max.
-6) or that the whole group "checks in" using the official NHS QR code poster.
-Businesses in the hospitality sector must also refuse entry to those who refuse to participate.
+In hospitality, when a group visits your premises you will need to ensure that all members of the party provide their contact details or that the whole group "checks in" using the official NHS QR code poster.
+Businesses in the hospitality sector must also take reasonable steps to refuse entry to those who refuse to participate.

 If a business is currently using its own QR code check-in system, can it continue to use this instead of the official NHS QR code posters?

 In England, businesses currently using their own QR code system to collect records of staff, visitors or customers, should now switch to the official NHS QR code system.

 How can businesses create and download an NHS QR code poster?

 • Businesses can create their QR Code poster by visiting the government’s dedicated website, here